The science and philosophy of self-control just may be

 Strength refers to how much energy you have to control your impulses.
 Your strength waxes and wanes as you continue with your task or goal.
 Draft a plan to maintain and build physical and mental strength.

-Stress is often something driven from outside influences, so the way to deal with it is often through understanding how you react to stress and deciding what you want from the situation.
+Stress is often something driven by outside influences, so the way to deal with it is often through understanding how you react to stress and deciding what you want from the situation.

 Be aware of how you are feeling and commit to keeping cool under that pressure.
 Determine to get to the root cause of any situation before allowing yourself to make conclusions.

 Self-control alone doesn’t guarantee success.
-You need a burning desire and clear goal that gives you valid reason to stay on course.
+You need a burning desire and a clear goal that gives you a valid reason to stay on course.

 Distraction and temptation are the factors that derail you.
-So it’s all about living the way you want to live and work, and distracting yourself in a constructive manner; meaning, to use mindfulness exercises or healthy activities that you find intrinsically satisfying and gratifying.
+So it’s all about living the way you want to live and work, and distracting yourself in a constructive manner; meaning, using mindfulness exercises or healthy activities that you find intrinsically satisfying and gratifying.